The Crumpets

-The Crumpets (French: Les Crumpets) is a French animated comedy television series produced by 4.21 Productions and distributed by Mediatoon Distribution.
-The show was adapted from the Petit Dernier books and Petite Pousse book authored by Didier Lévy, illustrated by Frédéric Benaglia, and published by Editions Sarbacane.
+The Crumpets (French: Les Crumpets) is a French animated comedy television series based on the Petit Dernier book series written authored by Didier Lévy, illustrated by Frédéric Benaglia, and published by Editions Sarbacane.

 The show debuted on 21 December 2013.
-The third season, which premiered on 7 December 2015, and the fourth season, which premiered on 24 December 2017, are titled Teen Crumpets for international markets and focuses on the show's teenage characters.
+The third and fourth seasons, which premiered on 7 December 2015 and 24 December 2017 respectively, are titled Teen Crumpets for international markets and focuses on the show's teenage characters.
 A 26-minute-long special, Les Crumpets, tu fais genre !, premiered on 8 March 2021.

 Plot

-The Crumpets are a big family with 142 children whose parents are Ma and Pa, and their paternal grandmother Granny and dog T-Bone also live with them.
-The youngest child, L'il One, rivals all his siblings and his father in getting his mother's love.
+The Crumpets are a big family of pink-nosed creatures consisting of 142 children and the parents being Ma and Pa, the paternal grandmother Granny and its pet bulldog T-Bone.
+The baby son L'il One rivals all his siblings and his father in getting his mother's love.
 He has a friendship with Granny.
-The show's characters beyond the Crumpet household include the neighboring McBrisk family consisting of a mother and her daughter, and Pa's wealthy brother, his wife, and their adoptive son.
+The other characters beyond the Crumpet household, there is also McBrisk, the neighboring blue-nosed family consisting of a mother and her daughter, Pa's wealthy brother, his wife and their adoptive son.

-Seasons 3 and 4 (Teen Crumpets) concentrate on the lives of the teenagers from the three families, as well as Marylin and Larry.